 "I was interested in adding an element of chance.
 I wanted random events that I could react to live on stage.
 So I started building stuff that would allow for a sort of controlled randomness."

-Tom's experimentation with circuits eventually led to his first 'proper' commercial design and a batch of five devices that were sold for £60 or £70 each to musicians he'd met where he lives in Bristol.
+Tom's experimentation with circuits eventually led to his first 'proper' commercial design and a batch of five sound processing devices that were sold for £60-70 each to musicians he'd met where he lives in Bristol.

 Later, he enrolled on a more in-depth, three-day course.
 "It was a good environment, with several people at a similar stage of development as me.
 We all realised that, while running your own business wasn't going to be easy, it just might be possible."

-Tom became interested in "a lot of weird musical equipment" and " hung out on a lot of geeky forums for people who liked that kind of thing".
+Tom became interested in "a lot of weird musical equipment" and "hung out on a lot of geeky forums for people who liked that kind of thing".
 As well as learning and researching his market, he was able to promote his new business, too.
 "Most of the marketing I did was word-of-mouth gained from hanging out in these online communities.
-I still do it, but I also keep mailing lists and do mail-outs when I make something new."
+I still do it, but I also do mailouts when I make something new."

 Product range has expanded significantly and sales have been very healthy for some time.
 As a result, Tom has had to employ part-time help to keep pace with orders.
 BugBrand became a limited company in March 2010, just as turnover exceeded the VAT threshold.

 "One downside to business growth is the increase in admin," confesses Tom.
-"The form-filling is a real hassle, still, we're doing pretty well for a cranky music business."
+"The form-filling is a real hassle; still, we're doing pretty well for a music business."

 Not many creatives manage to stay true to their vision and make a living at it.
 Tom's sharp commercial sense has enabled him to build an extraordinary niche business out of transistors, circuit boards and dials.